HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 In the same shell, run: ``source activate h5serv``

-Run: ``git clone https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.
+Run: ``git clone --recursvie https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.
 Alternatively, in a browser go to: https://github.com/HDFGroup/h5serv and click the "Download ZIP" button (right side of page).
 Download the zip file and extract to the destination directory of your choice.